Js-Mim/rl_singing_voice/README.md

 # Unsupervised Interpretable Representation Learning for Singing Voice Separation

-This repository contains the PyTorch (1.4) implementation of a method, based on (convolutional) neural networks, to learn representations from music signals that could be used for singing voice separation.
+This repository contains the PyTorch (1.4) implementation of our method for representation learning.
+Our method is based on (convolutional) neural networks, to learn representations from music signals that could be used for singing voice separation.
 The proposed method is employing a decoder that relies on cosine functions.
-The resulting representation is non-negative and real-valued, and it could employed, fairly easily, by current spervised models for music source separation.
+The resulting representation is non-negative and real-valued, and it could employed, fairly easily, by current supervised models for music source separation.
 The proposed method is inspired by [Sinc-Net](https://github.com/mravanelli/SincNet/) and [dDSP](https://github.com/magenta/ddsp).

 <p align="center"> <img class="center" src="https://raw.githubusercontent.com/Js-Mim/rl_singing_voice/gh-pages/figures/method_overview.png" width="560" height="260" /> </p>